Classical Latin: the language of ancient Rome

 You will develop your ability to think logically and to communicate effectively in written English, and develop your digital and information literacy skills through a range of online activities and through assessed work.

-This is an OU level 2 module, which builds on the OU level 1 modules Discovering the arts and humanities (A111), or The arts past and present (AA100) (now discontinued), and Voices, texts and material culture (A105).
+This is an OU level 2 module, which builds on the OU level 1 module Discovering the arts and humanities (A111), or The arts past and present (AA100) and Voices, texts and material culture (A105). (both now discontinued).
 These modules offer an introduction to the range of subjects in the arts and humanities.
 They will also help you to develop some of the skills which will be important for A276, such as logical thinking, clear expression, and the ability to construct an argument.
 Although we recommend that you study these modules before A276, an OU level 1 language module also provides suitable preparation.
 Although you don’t require any knowledge of the Latin language, this module does demand consistent work and commitment from the beginning, and an awareness of what is required in order to successfully study a language would be an advantage.

 If you have not studied at university level before, you are strongly advised to study at OU level 1 before progressing to OU level 2 study.